PawDevUK/filesconverto/README.md

 - [x] Add onLeave to list elements so the dropdown closes on leave.
 - [x] Add dropdown to change target format for all files.
 - [x] Tidy up the project and learn how to structure the directory.
+- [ ] Add multi files upload.
+- [ ] Add button to convert all uploaded.

 ##### Front-End